-Craig was recently the subject of BBC1’s ‘Who Do You Think You Are’.
-He has been a judge on Comic Relief Does Fame Academy, Strictly Ice Dancing, Strictly African Dancing and appears regularly on BBC2's It Takes Two with Zoe Ball.
-He has also judged the New Zealand version of Strictly Come Dancing, Dancing with the Stars and has appeared on numerous television shows for TVNZ, including The Good Morning Programme as a male panellist and Wheel of Fortune.
-In 2012, Craig won the BBC2 series Maestro at the Opera, the final of which saw him conduct Act II of La Bohème at the Royal Opera House.
-He was also a grand finalist on the hit cooking show Celebrity MasterChef and participated in and won Ready Steady Cook.
-Craig has appeared on Britain’s Gay Buildings, as a loose man on Loose Women, Diddy TV (CBBC), The Wright Stuff, The Paul O'Grady Show Christmas Pantomime 2008, Richard and Judy, The Alan Titchmarsh Show, Something for the Weekend, Celebrity Weakest Link, Alan Carr's Celebrity Ding Dong, The Royal Variety Show 2008, An Audience With Neil Diamond, Heston’s Feast, Blue Peter, Hider in the House, The Big Finish with Graham Norton, Daily Cooks Challenge, Would I Lie to You?, Market Kitchen, Celebrity Juice, John Bishop’s Britain, Fern, Scream if You Know the Answer, Pointless, Celebrity Antiques Road Trip, Lunch With Gino and Mel, 8 Out of 10 Cats, The Magicians, Alan Carr: Chatty Man, Be Your Own Boss, The Boyle Variety Performance, Room 101 and The Sarah Millican Television Programme.
+In 2012 Craig won the BBC2 series Maestro at the Opera, the final of which saw him conduct Act II of La Bohème at the Royal Opera House.
+He was also a grand finalist on the hit cooking show, Celebrity MasterChef and participated in and won Ready, Steady, Cook.
+Craig has also appeared on The Wright Stuff, The Paul O'Grady Show Christmas Pantomime 2008, Richard and Judy, Loose Women, The Alan Titchmarsh Show, Something for the Weekend, Celebrity Weakest Link, Alan Carr's Celebrity Ding Dong, The Royal Variety Show 2008, An Audience With Neil Diamond, Heston’s Feast, Blue Peter, Hider in the House, The Big Finish with Graham Norton, Daily Cooks Challenge, Would I Lie to You?, Market Kitchen, Celebrity Juice, John Bishop’s Britain, Fern, Scream if you Know the Answer, Pointless, Great Antiques Roadtrip, Lunch with Gino and Mel, 8 out of 10 Cats, The Magicians, Alan Carr Chatty Man, Be Your Own Boss, The Boyle Variety Performance, Room 101, and The Sarah Millican Television Programme.